KebinuChiousu/fanfic_scraper/README.md

 2. requests
 3. futures (concurrent.futures)

-These can simply be installed by running in the FFScraper folder.
+These can simply be installed by running in the project folder.
 ```
 pip install -r requirements.txt
 ```